A Program for a Major Social Advancement

 Conventional Corporations are Generating Massive Inequalities

 The vast majority of people never become the principal owners or top managers of corporations who are the main beneficiaries of the value produced by employees they are not allowed to keep; instead, it is directed to external shareholders and upper managers.
-For five days per week, employed adults devote most of their waking hours (including commute time) to enterprises owned primarily by other people, organized as private dictatorships, and that direct much of the value they produce to the major owners and top managers.
-The value the major owners receive that workers create has resulted in vast wealth in this small elite.
+For five days per week, employed adults devote most of their waking hours (including commute time) to enterprises owned primarily by other people, organized as private dictatorships, and that direct much of the value they produce to major owners and top managers.
+The value they receive that workers create has resulted in vast wealth in this small economic elite.

 Our dysfunctional political system facilitates translating a corporate elite’s economic power into political power in a vicious cycle directing increasing wealth and power to them.
 The cycle cannot continue if the country is to survive.